 Something that may be easier and quicker to implement would be some form of park and ride scheme.
 However, as these schemes often rely on buses to ferry people to and from central areas this may not be ideal.
 An alternative would be to introduce a tram system similar to ones used in some UK cities such as Manchester and Sheffield.
 Each tram can carry hundreds of people at once and could run on lines adjacent to main roads, therefore, reducing congestions for other vehicles.

 Conveniently located stops could be placed at the northern and southern ends of Sukhumvit Road as well as at the junction for Soi Chiayapruek.
 These are all places where suitable amounts of land could be sourced for large car parks keeping buses out of the city.

-In the center of Jomtien, this pool villa for rent is part of a village that forbid short term rentals and ensure tranquillity to the residents
+In the center of Jomtien, this village strictly forbids short term rentals and ensure tranquillity to the residents

 Obviously, the trams would only be able to stop at these stations which would remove the problem that we experience with baht buses stopping anywhere causing further congestion.
 Baht buses could also be used to ferry tourists from these stations to their final destinations.